isaacnmm/pestpolicy-hugo2XX/content/posts/are-leopard-geckos-nocturnal/index.md

 A bulb offering basking temperatures of 32 degrees should be available for the gecko the whole day in the spot area.
 In the cool end, the temperatures should be maintained at 25 degrees.

 You must monitor the temperatures and humidity levels more so during the winter to ensure that the gecko is kept sufficiently warm.
-## **What Time Of Day Should I Feed My Leopard Gecko?�**
+## **What Time Of Day Should I Feed My Leopard Gecko?**
 You may be wondering what the ideal time of the day to feed your gecko is.
 Geckos mainly feed insects like crickets, locusts etc. The live food in the form of insect gets loaded in calcium balancer, and phosphorus should not be included in the diet.

 The ideal time for you to feed your gecko is between 7-9 pm immediately after its active following a docile day.
 It is also the best time to enjoy your pet as its up and full of glory.

-The feeding lasts between 10-20 minutes after which any unconsumed live food should be withdrawn from the gecko.�If your gecko is less than a year old, feeding it once in a day is enough.
+The feeding lasts between 10-20 minutes after which any unconsumed live food should be withdrawn from the gecko.If your gecko is less than a year old, feeding it once in a day is enough.

 Adult geckos should, however, be fed once in two days.
 Sometimes your leopard gecko may refuse to eat.
 The scenario is as a result of illness.